rzlll/COS598D_Assignment4/README.md

 ## Your Tasks:
 - [ ] Examine the ML classification logit scores for the URL dataset in `/Datasets/` by ploting the scores as a histogram using `matplotlib.pyplot.hist`.
 - [ ] Implement the `Find_Optimal_Parameters` functions in `learned_Bloom_filter.py` and `Ada_BF.py`.
 - [ ] Compare FPR of Bloom filter (BF), learned BF, and Ada-BF with differnt memory budgets (Hash table sizes) using the provided URL dataset.
-Please refer to the figure 4 of [1] to plot your results.
+To change the memory budget, you can set it by `--size_of_Ada_BF`.
+Please refer to the figure 4 of [1] to select the suitable range for memory budget and plot your results.
 - [ ] You are required to submit a report to show the comparison reults, discuss the results, and analyze the limitation of Ada-BF (i.e. explore the cases when Ada-BF losses its advantages) .